AdobeDocs/media-analytics.en/help/use-cases/track-av-playback/track-core/track-core-javascript/track-core-js3.md

     tracker.trackPlay();
     ```

+1. **Update playhead value**

+    When media playhead changes, notify the SDK by calling the `mediaUpdatePlayhead` API. <br /> For video-on-demand (VOD), the value is specified in seconds from the beginning of the media item. <br /> For live streaming, if the player does not provide information about the content duration, the value can be specified as the number of seconds since midnight UTC of that day.

+    ```
+    tracker.updatePlayhead(position)
+    ```

+   >[!NOTE]
+   >
+   >Consider the following when calling the `tracker.updatePlayhead` API:
+   >* When using progress markers, the content duration is required and the playhead needs to be updated as number of seconds from the beginning of the media item, starting with 0.
+   >* When using media SDKs, you must call the `tracker.updatePlayhead` API at least once per second.

 1. **Track the completion of playback**

     Identify the event from the media player for the completion of the playback, where the user has watched the content until the end, and call `trackComplete`: